 The average American diet:

 BMI 21 – 23

 (Average Cal density 60 Cal/100 g.
 100+ grams of fibre per day.)

 Can you see a pattern?

-The association between calories from fat and BMI appears particularly telling.
+The association between percentage of calories from fat with BMI appears particularly telling to me.

 If you want to start experimenting with this, then get yourself some digital kitchen scales with a 1 gram resolution and join cronometer.com.
 It can give you the data you need to work out what your diet is like currently.